earlence/FlowFence_Release/README.md

 Terminology Map (this will not be needed after refactor is complete):
 Quarantined Module (QM in FlowFence): Sensitive Operation Defined By The Application (SODA in OASIS)

-The refactor will simply change SODA to QM and OASIS to FlowFence
+The refactor will simply change SODA to QM and OASIS to FlowFence.

 -----------